Doubl99/PS3RPD-retro-QoL-fixes/README.md

 WARNING: PS3RPD.exe must be in a location that won't change ie. C:\ps3rpd\PS3RPD.exe

 > [!NOTE]
-> The executable file will very likely be flagged as a virus on your computer due to `pyinstaller` being used to compile it.
+> The file will very likely be flagged as a virus on your computer
-> As far as I know, there is nothing I can do to fix this.
+> As far as I know, there is nothing I can do to fix this and I have no idea why it happens.

 ### Linux